isabellachen/resume/resume.md

 > ##### NodeJS CLI + Typescript

 Webhint is a linting tool that's meant to help website owners and developers with their site's accessibility, speed, security and more.
 On this project, I worked on an algorithm to check if a website was using unsupported CSS.
-Unit testing with Ava.
+Unit testing done with Ava.

 ## Typeform to Facebook Messenger